cloudflare/cloudflare-docs/products/cloudflare-one/src/content/policies/filtering/dns-policies-builder/index.md

 ### Override

-Rules with Override actions allow you to respond to all DNS queries for a given domain to another destination.
-For example, you can provide a custom response IP of 1.2.3.4 for all queries to www.example.com with the following rule:
+Policies with Override actions allow you to respond to all DNS queries for a given domain to another destination.
+For example, you can provide a custom response IP of 1.2.3.4 for all queries to www.example.com with the following policy:

 | Selector | Operator | Value | Action |
 | --- | --- | --- | --- |